bhuvanaindukuri/aws-templates/cloud-practitioner/aws-services-notes.md

     - Fully managed AWS service uses machine learning to both detect and protect your data that is stored in AWS
 - AWS CloudTrail
     - AWS service enables auditing of your AWS account by logging actions taken on your AWS resources
+- AWS Config
+    -   AWS service provides the ability to assess and audit configuration of the AWS resources you have deployed in your account

 ### Storage Services
 - AWS Storage Gateway